 The CyVerse user portal allows users to manage their accounts, subscriptions and events in a single place.
 Some things you can do here include:

 - Add an email address to your account

 - Manage access to CyVerse platforms/services

-- Some CyVerse services have additional restrictions and access must be ‘turned on’.
+- Some CyVerse services (such as Atmosphere) have additional restrictions and access must be ‘turned on’.